RobertCraigie/dotfiles/glide/blog.md

 I've been daily driving Glide for ~6 months now and while I'm biased, I love it.
 It's still in a very early alpha stage but if you'd like to try it out, you can download it on macOS / Linux [here](https://glide-browser.app/#download).
 I'd recommend checking out the tutorial with `:tutor` to get some bearings, although it's far from complete yet.

-p.s. sorry Linux folks, Glide isn't in any package repositories yet, so you'll have to untar it and add set up Glide manually for now.
+p.s. sorry Linux folks, Glide isn't in any package repositories yet, so you'll have to untar it and set up Glide manually for now.

 <br>